0x6a62/speedscope/Importing-from-Node.js.md

 There are two ways to import profiles from Node.js: using the Chrome inspector, and using `node --prof`.
+The Chrome inspector strategy can also be used to import heap snapshots.

 ## Importing from the Chrome inspector